docker/docs/content/engine/swarm/how-swarm-mode-works/pki.md

 title: Manage swarm security with public key infrastructure (PKI)
 ---

-The swarm mode public key infrastructure (PKI) system built into Docker makes it simple to securely deploy a container orchestration system.
+The Swarm mode public key infrastructure (PKI) system built into Docker makes it simple to securely deploy a container orchestration system.
 The nodes in a swarm use mutual Transport Layer Security (TLS) to authenticate, authorize, and encrypt the communications with other nodes in the swarm.